bdasgupta02/simple-dsa-cpp/README.md

 - Queue (FIFO, with 2 pointer implementation for speed at expense of memory and O(1) dequeue)
 - Stack
 - Int Hash Set
+- Hash Map (any hashable data type for key)

 ### Supported algorithms
 Nothing yet